svn2github/glscene/branches/VKScene/Help/en/readme.txt

 - Download gnugettext.pas unit from svn page: https://dxgettext.svn.sourceforge.net/svnroot/dxgettext/trunk/dxgettext-pachages/dxgettext/dxgettext/freepascal/
-- Include gnugettext.pas into your project's uses clause, set paths to mo files in your program and make language code selections (note: you can find also the last version of GNUgettext.pas in GLScene\Source\Basis directory)
+- Include gnugettext.pas into your project's uses clause, set paths to mo files in your program and make language code selections (note: you can find also the last version of GNUgettext.pas in VKScene\Source\Basis directory)
 - Choose the necessary language to build your application and execute your software with localized interface, that includes all GLScene's text strings, hints and translated messages.

 ---------------------------------------------------------------------------

-GLSTeam
+VKSteam